 What constitutes a “severe” allergic reaction?
 How does epinephrine actually work?
 Can you use an expired auto-injector in an emergency?

-Allergic Living asked Dr. Phil Lieberman, clinical professor of medicine and pediatrics at the University of Tennessee’s College of Medicine (and father and grandfather to food-allergic children), for answers to nine food allergy questions you’ve been wondering about but haven’t had a chance to ask.
+Allergic Living asked Dr. Phil Lieberman, clinical professor of medicine and pediatrics at the University of Tennessee’s College of Medicine (and father and grandfather to food-allergic children), for answers to nine common food allergy questions.

 1. What are the typical hallmarks of severe allergic reaction?